waku-org/docs.waku.org/docs/guides/js-waku/relay-send-receive.md

 ```

 :::info
-The `emitSelf` option emits sent message events to itself and invokes the node's subscribers.
+When the `emitSelf` flag is set to `true`, the node will emit sent message events to itself and invoke its subscribers.
 :::

 ## Create a Message Structure